-No more than two signs may be displayed on any privately owned property, except during the period commencing 45 days before any local, state, or national election and ending seven (7) days after any local, state, or national election ("Election Period").
-During this timeframe, up to fifteen signs may be displayed on any privately owned property.
+No more than two signs may be displayed on any privately owned property.

+During the period commencing 45 days before any local, state, or national election and ending seven (7) days after any local, state, or national election ("Election Period"), up to fifteen signs may be displayed on any privately owned property.

-No more than two flags may be displayed on any privately owned property, except during the Election Period, when up to five (5) flags may be displayed on any privately owned property.
+No more than two flags or banners may be displayed on any privately owned property.

+During the period commencing 45 days before any local, state, or national election and ending seven (7) days after any local, state, or national election ("Election Period"), up to a combined total of five (5) flags and/or banners may be displayed on any privately owned property.